kasperosterbye/PlantUMLDiagrams/README.md

 ```
 There are examples in the two classes `ObjDiaModel` and `SeqPlantUMLFromTally`.

+### Filters
+#### Object diagrams
+There are two filters `buildFilter` and `presentationFilter`.
+The build filter is used to delimit the transitive closure from the root.
+The filtering algorithms are in `ObjDiaFilter`.
+They have some hardwireing, and then *inclusion* filters which tells what to include, and some *exclusion* filters applied after the inclusive.
+The *category* filtes work by comparing the category of the object (`object class category`) to the prefix given to `include/excludeCategory:`.
+This allows you to include a broad category, and then remove specific sub-categories.

+#### Sequence Diagrams
+The filtering mechanism is not so generic here.
+But you can give a list of category prefixes to exclude, and specific selectors not to include.

+### in-word image or webbrowser svg

 It is possible to let the tools either produce an image which can be viewed in-image,
 or a svg file which is shown in an external webbrowser.
 The svg has a few advantages